We compare what's there to find the best deals for you.

 While the lion’s share of British tourists touch down in the Dominican Republic on a package holiday that combines flights with accommodation, independent travellers will find several airlines offering direct flights to the Dominican Republic from London.

-British Airways and Thomson Airways both operate direct flights from London Gatwick (LGW) into Punta Cana (PUJ), while Thomas Cook Airlines runs some of the cheapest flights to the Dominican Republic from London Heathrow (LHR) via Germany, in partnership with Lufthansa.
+British Airways and TUI Airways both operate direct flights from London Gatwick (LGW) into Punta Cana (PUJ), while Thomas Cook Airlines runs some of the cheapest flights to the Dominican Republic from London Heathrow (LHR) via Germany, in partnership with Lufthansa.

 You don’t need to be based in London to find cheap flights to the Dominican Republic.
-Thomas Cook Airlines and Thomson Airways both offer direct routes to Punta Cana from Manchester (MAN) on a weekly basis, providing a route straight to the Caribbean.
+Thomas Cook Airlines and TUI Airways both offer direct routes to Punta Cana from Manchester (MAN) on a weekly basis, providing a route straight to the Caribbean.
 Thomas Cook also operates direct flights from Birmingham (BHX) to Punta Cana, making it easy to reach the Dominican Republic from the Midlands.

 Bag the cheapest flights to the Dominican Republic by booking well in advance or set up an email alert for special deals.
 It’s worth it.